cnguyen-uk/An-Introduction-to-Intermediate-Python/README.md

 unittest.main()
 ```

-##### Parameterising Tests
+##### Parametrising Tests

-Test methods may be parameterised using the `subTest` context manager - this allows for larger coverage of different inputs without needing to create a new test method for each one.
+Test methods may be parametrised using the `subTest` context manager - this allows for larger coverage of different inputs without needing to create a new test method for each one.
 However, note that if a single subtest in the test method fails, then the entire test method is marked as having failed.

 ```Python
 import unittest